-It was originally proposed that up to 6 of these devices would be deployed at the development site subject to the appropriate consents and licences being granted.
+It was originally proposed that up to 6 of these devices would be deployed at the development site subject to the appropriate consents and licenses being granted.

 As the development would also include onshore elements to facilitate the connection of the device to the existing grid connection, an onshore planning application to the local planning authority (Argyll and Bute Council) was also required.

-From a technology suitability perspective, the Development Site near Kintyre was chosen for its water depths and resource levels which are well matched to the moored Nautricity device and are less compatible with fixed bottom solutions.
-Additional factors contributing to the suitability of the Argyll Tidal Demonstration Project Development Site include an absence of environmental designations on the site or in the immediate vicinity and the proximity of the site to the demand centre in Scotland (central belt).
-It is expected that the device will operate on site for up to 7 years.
+From a technology suitability perspective, the Development Site near Kintyre was chosen for its water depths and resource levels which were well matched to the moored Nautricity device and less compatible with fixed bottom solutions.
+Additional factors contributing to the suitability of the Argyll Tidal Demonstration Project Development Site included an absence of environmental designations on the site or in the immediate vicinity and the proximity of the site to the demand centre in Scotland (central belt).
+It was planned for the device to operate on site for up to 7 years.

 North Channel off the western coast of the Mull of Kintyre, Argyll and Bute, Scotland.

-The development has a capacity below 1MW therefore the Development does not require consent under Section 36 of the Electricity Act.
-A Marine Licence was granted under the Marine (Scotland) Act 2010 by Marine Scotland (the licencing authority) on 9 May 2014, which can be viewed here.
+The development had a capacity below 1MW therefore the Development did not require consent under Section 36 of the Electricity Act.
+A Marine License was granted under the Marine (Scotland) Act 2010 by Marine Scotland (the licensing authority) on 9 May 2014, which can be viewed here.